Brexit Means Brexit: Selection Bias, Echo Chambers, and Entrenched Opinion on Reddit: Abstract

 \section{Abstract}

 Political polarisation on structured discussion platforms such as Reddit differs fundamentally from that on broadcast platforms such as Twitter/X, yet most prior work targets the latter.
 We present an end-to-end framework for measuring and analysing polarisation dynamics, applied to the \rbrexit subreddit (871K submissions, November 2015 -- February 2021).
-We construct \textbf{\rbrexit}, a crowd-annotated stance dataset of 5{,}895 labelled submissions (inter-annotator agreement~$= 0.804$), and train a domain-adapted BERT classifier.
-We introduce a \emph{continuous polarity metric} that replaces discrete stance categories, revealing fine-grained opinion spectra across 27 politically-defined periods.
-Our analysis yields three key findings: (a)~future stance prediction is confounded by \emph{survivorship bias}: persuadable users disengage, and those who remain are already entrenched; (b)~echo chambers are quantifiably dominant, with nearly 40\% of interactions between like-minded users; (c)~user current polarity is the dominant predictor of future polarity, with echo-chamber immersion as the secondary predictive signal.
+We construct \textbf{\rbrexit}, a crowd-annotated stance dataset of 5{,}024 labelled submissions (inter-annotator agreement~$= 0.804$), and train a domain-adapted BERT classifier.
+We introduce a continuous polarity metric that replaces discrete stance categories, revealing fine-grained opinion spectra across 27 politically-defined periods.
+Our analysis yields three findings: (a)~future stance prediction is confounded by survivorship bias: who remains active is self-selected on engagement, not stance, biasing any longitudinal model toward a non-representative minority; (b)~echo chambers are quantifiably dominant, with nearly 40\% of interactions between like-minded users; (c)~user current polarity is the dominant predictor of future polarity, with echo-chamber immersion as the secondary predictive signal.
 These findings reveal that Reddit's partisan core is entrenched by self-selection, not softened by cross-cutting exposure.

 \keywords{Polarisation dynamics \and Stance detection \and Echo chambers \and Reddit \and Continuous polarity \and Selection bias}